Florida Internet Puppy Mill Investigation

 If the caller is still with them, they salesperson moves onto BD’s “Lifetime Health Guarantee.”
 The BD salesperson reads the following, “To ensure that you know how serious we are about the quality and health of our puppies, we actually give you a lifetime guarantee on the health of your new puppy.
 We also provide you with a lifetime guarantee on accidental death, theft, or loss.
 This is something nobody else is willing to do because nobody else takes the time to screen the breeders as thoroughly as we do.
 We want to make sure you get the best puppy for your home."
 They then ask if there’s anybody in the home with a felony record because that may put the puppy at risk for being stolen by that individual.

-LCA learned through victim interviews that part of the health guarantee includes taking the puppy to a vet within 48 hours, bringing a stool sample and feeding itorganic pet food.
+LCA learned through victim interviews that part of the health guarantee includes taking the puppy to a vet within 48 hours, bringing a stool sample and feeding itorganic pet d.
 Even when these requirements have been met, victims have experienced enormous struggles being compensated for outstanding veterinary bills, if at all.
 Often BD gives customers the run-around and does not return calls.
 Victims have an easier time getting a refund from the credit card company they used to purchase the dog.

 If a customer asks them where the dog they want to buy actually comes from, they are told to say, “We work within a network of the top breeders in the country, so the puppies are raised in house with each breeder.”
 LCA discovered the salesperson has no idea where that puppy has been raised.
 In some cases it could be a small breeder, in other cases the puppy is one of dozens or hundreds at a puppy mill.
 If a potential customer says they want to “touch the puppy before they buy it,” the telemarketer is instructed to say, “We don’t want the puppies to be overexposed to people and/or germs at too early of an age.
 Much like a newborn child, their immune system is still building and we don’t want to risk the puppy’s well being.
 I am sure health is a concern for you as well, correct?”